tarwn/lessthandot-hugo/blogs/content/posts/2010-08-18-making-ssis-dynamic-configuration-manage.md

 The main objective we accomplished today is to provide a way to move this and other packages from servers like development, staging, user acceptance testing and production.
 This all being done without any need to open the package but instead, edit our XML configuration file and pointing to the other servers and databases.

-Next, we’ll discuss variables between packages.
+Next, we'll discuss variables between packages.
 By passing variables between packages we can create a highly dynamic flow and ability to reuse template packages at will for tasks.
 Look for that article soon.</p>